 •The flow matches the specified flavor of the service element.

-If a flow matches two service elements and one is more specific than the other, the flow is mapped to the more specific of the two.
+•If a flow matches two service elements and one is more specific than the other, the flow will be mapped to the more specific of the two.

 For example: Service A is defined for browsing and Service B is defined for browsing to a specific list of URLs.
-A browsing flow to a URL on Service B's list matches both services, but is mapped to Service B.
+A browsing flow to a URL on Service B's list matches both services, but will be mapped to Service B.

-If a flow matches one parameter of one service element and a different parameter of another service element, precedence is given first to matching flavors, then to protocols, then to zones, and finally to the initiating side.
+•If a flow matches one parameter of one service element and a different parameter of another service element, precedence will be given first to matching flavors, then to protocols, then to zones, and finally to the initiating side.

 For example: Service A is defined for e-mail and Service B is defined for all traffic to a specific network zone.
-An e-mail flow to the specific network zone matches both services, but is mapped to Service A.
+An e-mail flow to the specific network zone matches both services, but will be mapped to Service A.